 Her cognitive beliefs are that she has an old physical injury to her back which affected her vertebral discs in her lumbar spine.
 She is very concerned about having a spondylolisthesis and making her back worse.
 She feels de-conditioned in general and unable to exercise in the way that she would like.
 Her belief is that there is a physical reason for her pain.
 She is open to the fact that her past life-trauma may be a contributing factor.

 Standing postural screen

 The reason for choosing the standing screen is to establish the starting point of Ms. A’s body; how she organises herself in an upright position.
-Multiple torsions are likely to be felt in most people’s bodies, and they may change frequently, however having a baseline enables the therapist to determine likely sites of failed load transfer that can then be tested further within the screening tests.
-It is useful to start with a standing screen before looking at specific tests for running as any sites of failed load transfer which remain ‘failed’, or worsen, are likely to be relevant and be used to determine the overall ‘driver’.
+Multiple torsions are likely to be felt in most people’s bodies, and they may change frequently, however having a baseline enables the therapist to determine likely sites of sub-optimal performance that can then be tested further within the screening tests.
+It is useful to start with a standing screen before looking at specific tests for running as any sites that demonstrate sub-optimal alignment, biomechanics and/or control are likely to be relevant and be used to determine the overall ‘driver’.
 It will also give an idea of any habitual posture.

 Standing screen results

 Her pelvis was rotated to the left in the transverse plane (TPR (L)) and she also had an intra-pelvic torsion (IPT (L)) to the left which means that the right innominate was anteriorly rotated, left innominate posteriorly rotated.
 The sacrum was rotated to the left and nutated.
 A rotation of the pelvis is a physiological movement; however, it is non-optimal for quiet standing and is therefore charted as non-optimal.

 Her right head of femur was anterior within the acetabulum compared with the left.
 It is possible that the right hip is therefore causing the pelvis to rotate to the left, but we cannot determine this without further testing, so again, although physiological we note the finding as non-optimal.